 Repair Parts shown in bold face (darker) type are more likely to need replacement after extended periods of normal use.
 They are readily available from most Warren Rupp distributors.
-The pump owner may prefer to maintain a limited inventory of these parts in his own stock to reduce
+The pump owner may prefer to maintain a limited inventory of these parts in his own stock to reduce repair downtime to a minimum.

-IMPORTANT: When ordering repair parts always furnish pump model number, serial
+IMPORTANT: When ordering repair parts always furnish pump model number, serial number and type number.